 The minimum wage plan would mean a pay increase for staff.

-"Not to say our teachers are overpaid by any stretch of the imagination; we want to keep raising everybody up as we can, but when you look at the average teacher salary at the top versus what our hourly staff members are making, my opinion is those people need that minimum wage bump," Gray said.
+"Not to say our teachers are overpaid by any stretch of the imagination; we want to keep raising everybody up as we can, but when you look at the average teacher salary at the top versus what our hourly staff members are making, my opinion is those people need that minimum wage bump," said board member Matt Gowin.

 Considering finances, several board members had requests for the district — board member Leah Baker suggested the district consider adding a second agriculture teacher and Gray asked they consider a $750 base salary increase.